In the Beginning….

 - Maintaining an Elo ratings system, continuously updated with results from qualifying events nationwide, which provides an assessment of each player’s current skill level relative to other UK players;

-- Developing and evolving the UKBGF Tournament Rules;
+- Developing and evolving the UKBGF Tournament Rules which have been adopted in their entirety by the European Backgammon Federation;

 - Working with other backgammon associations and federations worldwide, for the benefit of all players.